How important is fermentation in baking bread?

 It’s argued that it’s not just the production of ethanol that enhances the life of bread.
-The broken down starch that naturally occurs in all flour types (but in increased amounts in low quality brands) gets repaired which helps to extend the life of the bread.
+The broken starch particles that occur in all flour types (but in increased amounts in low quality brands) gets repaired which helps to extend the life of the bread.

-This reinforces the rule I’ve said for years:
+This reinforces the rule I’ve had for years: